A HAMPSTEAD THEATRE ORIGINAL

 In the event of The Death of a Black Man being postponed, you can chose between a full refund or credit to be used for any show at Hampstead.

-Should government advice change in regards to live theatre and social distancing, The Death of a Black Man will remain as originally sold, with full social distancing measures and seats together available only for household / support bubbles.
+Should government advice relax in regards to live theatre and social distancing, The Death of a Black Man will remain as originally sold, with no seating capacity increase and social distancing measures in place.

 Hampstead Theatre is delighted to open The Death of a Black Man following Government advice.
 As always, our audience, company and staff are our top priority.
 For more information about how we’re keeping you safe, please click here.